shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ### K-Nearest Neighbor

-Before creating the KNN model, a loop was ran from range 1 to 10 where the accuracy of the model was checked with varying values of K, and *K = 4* was chosen as it produced the highest accuracy.
+Before creating the KNN model, a loop from range 1 to 10 was run where the accuracy of the model was checked with varying values of K, and *K = 4* was chosen as it produced the highest accuracy.
 The result can be seen below:

 #### Choosing the right *K*